alexeilebedev/openacr/README.md

 Now the most interesting part is, how does acr see the resulting structure?
 Below we see that acr has followed the schema and discovered all the necessary dependencies, grouping `d` under `b`, which groups under `a`.
-All the referenced colors from `c` were included in the output, but didn't become part of the tree, because only one parent is the *main* parent, and acr chooses the leftmost parent.
+All the referenced colors from `c` were included in the output, but didn't become part of the tree, because only the leftmost parent is the preferred one.

     $ acr d -t
     dev.c  c:blue   comment:""